fostroll/mordl/doc/README_FEAT.md

 ### Training<a name="train"></a>

 ***MorDL*** allows you to train either the BiLSTM or the Transformer Encoder base single morphological feature prediction model.
-The latter has slightly better performance, though on very long sentences it may cause *CUDA out of memory* error on the inference.
+The latter may have slightly better performance (but to achieve it, you have to tune other params too), though on very long sentences it may cause *CUDA out of memory* error on the inference.

 **NB:** By this step, you should have the tagger object created and training data loaded.